Do Cobweb Spiders Bite?

 Cobweb Spider Bites

-For most cobweb spiders—the small, non-venomous types commonly found in homes—the risks from a bite are minimal.
+For most cobweb spiders—the small, less-venomous types commonly found in homes—the risks from a bite are minimal.
 They are largely annoying rather than dangerous:

 Minor irritation (most common)